Frequently Asked Questions

 HOW DO I MAKE A BOOKING?

-o make a booking you can contact me by phone or text me on 028 414 7935 and I will call you back when I am free.
-Alternatively, you can email me at email@example.com.
+You can contact me by phone or text and I will call you back.
+PH: 028 414 7935.
+You can also email me on firstname.lastname@example.org.

 HOW MANY SESSIONS WILL I NEED TO ATTEND?